ibm-cloud-docs/ibm-spectrum-lsf/hpc-cluster-tutorial.md

 ## Architecture overview and NFS file system setup
 {: #hpc-cluster-architecture-overview}

-The HPC cluster consists of a login node, a storage node where the block storage volume is attached, 1 - 3 LSF management nodes, and a number of LSF worker nodes.
+The HPC cluster consists of a login node, a storage node where the block storage volume is attached, 1 - 3 LSF management nodes, and some LSF worker nodes.

 * The login node is served as a jump host and it is the only node that has the public IP address.
 Other nodes have only private IP addresses and the only way to reach these nodes is through the login node.
 You can log in to the primary LSF management host and do most of the operations from the LSF management host.
 By default, `lsfadmin` is the only user ID created on the cluster.
 The SSH passwordless setup is configured between the LSF management host and workers.
 You can reach any other worker node with the `lsfadmin` user ID from the LSF primary.

 * The worker node can be a static resource.
-In this case, its lifecycle is managed by Schematics.
-You can request a number of static worker nodes, and these workers remain available in the LSF cluster until a Schematics-destroy action is performed.
+In this case, it is lifecycle managed by Schematics.
+You can request some static worker nodes, and these workers remain available in the LSF cluster until a Schematics-destroy action is performed.
 The LSF resource connector function creates extra workers when there is not enough capacity to run jobs and destroys workers when the demands decrease.
 The lifecycle of these dynamic workers is managed by the LSF resource connector.
 Wait until these dynamic resources are returned to the cloud before you destroy the entire VPC cluster through Schematics.

 * The {{site.data.keyword.cloud_notm}} File Storage for VPC is used for file sharing.
 By default, there are two file share volumes; each is 100 GB.
 To change this configuration, [set the custom_file_shares deployment value](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-spectrum-lsf-faqs#share).